Feastio

 I have a special place in my stomach for Oaxacan cheese, a semi-hard cow milk cheese that originated in the region.
 Think of it as Mexican string cheese.

 My friend Jodi was fond of eating from the street vendors and markets, whereas I gravitated toward fine dining in Oaxaca.
+Spending time with her balanced my experience and gave me opportunities to try some of the best street food.

 Street dining in Oaxaca